eser/aya-website/README.en.md

 ## How to Contribute

 We welcome contributions from everyone.
 To start please [read our contributing guide](CONTRIBUTING.md).
 If you want to help you can check out our [issues](https://github.com/acikkaynak/aya-website/issues).
 If you have any questions, feel free to join our [Discord server](https://discord.gg/itdepremyardim).
-If you are stuck at any point, feel free to ask for help on Github Issues or Discord.
+If you are stuck at any point, feel free to ask for help on GitHub Issues or Discord.